LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/cards/card_chemical.md

 Chemical Cards are used to send Chemicals between inventories, such as Mekanism Tanks.
 These cards are only available if Mekanism is installed.

-Overclocker values are documented on the following page.

-MB/t values (max) for Overclockers:
+mb/t values (max) for Overclockers:

 - 0 Overclockers: 15,000mb/20t